SAP/spartacus-docs/_pages/dev/features/consignment-tracking.md

 - consignmenttrackingoccaddon AddOn

-For more information, see [Consignment Tracking Architecture](https://help.sap.com/viewer/4c33bf189ab9409e84e589295c36d96e/1905/en-US/6eafde9f14e243d6a53e0bfbfd6996bc.html) in the SAP Help Portal.

 Note that a mock carrier is designed for testing purposes.
 Install the `consignmenttrackingmock` Extension as needed.
-For more information about this extensions, see [consignmenttrackingmock Extension](https://help.sap.com/viewer/4c33bf189ab9409e84e589295c36d96e/1905/en-US/965bf5b729b646ac9a3f33cbebfd0a20.html) in the SAP Help Portal.
+For more information about this extension, see [consignmenttrackingmock Extension](https://help.sap.com/viewer/4c33bf189ab9409e84e589295c36d96e/1905/en-US/965bf5b729b646ac9a3f33cbebfd0a20.html) in the SAP Help Portal.

 ## Enabling Consignment Tracking